matter-labs/zksync-lite-docs/docs/dev/tutorial.md

-# Tutorial
+# Getting started

-Here we show how to
+In this tutorial we will demonstrate how to:

 1. Connect to the zkSync network.
 2. Create a private key in the zkSync.